willtwr/iSiam-TF/README.md

 ```

 ## Benchmark OxUvA
-Benchmark for [OxUvA](https://oxuva.github.io/long-term-tracking-benchmark/).Please follow the instructions in [OxUvA github](https://github.com/oxuva/long-term-tracking-benchmark.git) for installation.
-Note that users need to modify the path accordingly, both command line and in the files.
+Benchmark for [OxUvA](https://oxuva.github.io/long-term-tracking-benchmark/).
+Please follow the instructions in [OxUvA github](https://github.com/oxuva/long-term-tracking-benchmark.git) for installation.
+Note that users need to modify the paths accordingly, both in the command line and .py files.

 ```bash
 # Assume directory structure: